Evelynne Mess Daily: Early life and education

 Evelynne Charlien Bernloehr was born on January 8, 1903, in Indianapolis, Indiana, to John A. and Anna B. Bernloehr.
 John Bernloehr, a jeweler of German ancestry, was a partner with his brother in an Indianapolis jewelry business.
 Anna Bernloehr was a homemaker of Swiss heritage whose family operated a local bakery.
 John and Anna Bernloehr enjoyed music and the arts.
 The Bernloehr family included six children (three girls and three boys), two of whom died in childhood.
 Bernloehr's surviving siblings were Lenora, Wilmer, and John.
 As a member of a musical family, she learned to play piano and several stringed instruments, including banjo, mandolin, and guitar, but she developed a strong interest in drawing at an early age and aspired to become an artist.

 Bernloehr attended Indianapolis's public schools.
 At the age of twelve she received a scholarship to join Indianapolis's John Herron Art Institute's Saturday-morning art classes for children.
 (The Herron Art Institute was a forerunner to the Indianapolis Museum of Art.)
 Bernloehr continued to attend weekend classes at Herron through her high school years at Indianapolis's Arsenal Technical High School, where she studied with illustrator Frederick Polley.
-She also studied for a year at Indianapolis's Shortridge High School from 1920–21 before enrolling at Butler University, but left after a year to continue her studies at Herron.
+She also studied for a year at Indianapolis's Shortridge High School from 1920 to 1921 before enrolling at Butler University, but left after a year to continue her studies at Herron.
 Bernloehr spent the next two years (1923–24) as a full-time student at Herron, where she studied under William Forsyth and Clifton Wheeler, and taught children's art classes in order to earn a teaching certificate in art.
 She also attended Wayman Adams School of Portrait Painting in New York, the Chicago Art Institute, and École des Beaux Arts.